August 2022

 No matter what the case may be, consulting your podiatrist is the first and best step to recovery.
 Even the slightest amount of heel pain could be the first stage of plantar fasciitis.
 Untreated symptoms can lead to the tearing and overstretching of tissue.
 Because the tearing of tissue can be compounded if it remains ignored, it can evolve into a severe case.
 The solution is early detection and early treatment.
 Talk to your podiatrist about the possibilities of plantar fasciitis if you’re experiencing heel pain.

-Plantar fasciitis can be very painful and inconvenient.
-If you are experiencing heel pain or symptoms of plantar fasciitis, contact one of our podiatrists from Port Richmond Family Footcare.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+Arthritis can be a difficult condition to live with.
+If you are seeking treatment, contact Steven Spivak, DPM from Mount Holly Family Footcare.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

-If you have any questions please feel free to contact our office located in Lumberton, NJ, .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our office located in Lumberton, NJ .
+We offer the newest diagnostic and treatment technologies for all your foot care needs.

 How to Care for Your Arthritic Foot